MeatSpaceCD/the-stream/README.md

 # the-stream
 A mega-compendium of Degenesis GM Tools for FoundryVTT

+I DON'T OWN ANYTHING!!!
+EVERYTHING BELONGS TO THE ORIGINAL CREATORS!

 Please make sure to add your Degnesis PDFs to the modules/the-stream/pdfs folder using the following naming convention:

 ![explorer_dh7kr4XF7a](https://user-images.githubusercontent.com/96267129/210195777-2fa0015c-7c7a-48a0-a5af-210b4c86f662.png)